malhar619/Advice-App/README.md

 --> A simple Advice giving website using ReactJS and API request fetch from Advice Slip platform.

 ## Technologies used:
---> HTML, CSS, REACTJS, API
+--> HTML, CSS, REACTJS, API.

 ## Link for the application:
 --> https://advicelelo.netlify.app/